sehmaschine/django-filebrowser/docs/index.rst

 Versions and Compatibility
 --------------------------

+* FileBrowser 3.6.1 (Development Version, not yet released, see Branch Stable/3.6.x)
 * FileBrowser 3.5.9 (Development Version, not yet released, see Branch Stable/3.5.x)
 * FileBrowser 3.5.8 (September 7th, 2014): Compatible with Django 1.4/1.5/1.6/1.7